reseval/reseval/README.md

 python -m reseval.monitor --name <name>
 ```

-**Note** - By default, the monitor updates once every two minutes.
+**Note** - By default, the monitor updates once every minute.
 You can update the monitor more or less often by providing an update interval in seconds.

 ```
-# Update the monitor once every thirty seconds
+# Update the monitor once every ten seconds
-python -m reseval.monitor --interval 30
+python -m reseval.monitor --interval 10
 ```